WXzhongwang/WXzhongwang/README.md

 - 😄 Pronouns: him/he...

 ## Fancy seeing you here! 👋
 Greetings, I'm 钟望 from Hangzhou.
-If you're interested in my work, please feel free to contact me via email at 18668485565@163.com.  💬💡🤝
+If you're interested in my work, please contact me via email at 18668485565@163.com.  💬💡🤝

 Thank you! 😊